-The following order dated the 26th June, 1821 is more specific:-The Hon'ble the Governor-in-Council having been pleased to resolve that a corps of Artificers shall be raised for the service of this Presidency (Madras) consisting for the present of one Sergeant Major, 10 Sergeant Instructors and 100 Artificers, directs that it shall be composed of sons of Europeans born in India, and that it be denominated the Corps of "The Carnatic Ordnance Artificers"......"They will be enlisted as European soldiers, will be paid, mustered and returned accordingly........The Artificers will be clothed in the usual Ordnance uniform agreeable to the mode that obtains with respect to European troops.
-The Military Board will adopt measures for recruiting the corps of Carnatic Ordnance Artificers by enlisting boys not under 14 years of age from the Military Asylum, the Fort School, and other charitable institutions."
+The following order dated the 26th June, 1821 is more specific:-The Hon'ble the Governor-in-Council having been pleased to resolve that a corps of Artificers shall be raised for the service of this Presidency (Madras) consisting for the present of one Sergeant Major, 10 Sergeant Instructors and 100 Artificers, directs that it shall be composed of sons of Europeans born in India, and that it be denominated the Corps of "The Carnatic Ordnance Artificers"......."They will be enlisted as European soldiers, will be paid, mustered and returned accordingly......
+The Artificers will be clothed in the usual Ordnance uniform agreeable to the mode that obtains with respect to European troops.
+The Military Board will adopt measures for recruiting the corps of Carnatic Ordnance Artificers by enlisting boys not under 14 years of age from the Military Asylum, the Fort School, and other charitable institutions,"

-and in the Second Mysore war (1780).
-When Clive set up the Dual System of Government they filled important posts of respectability and responsibility on the Diwani side.
-These were the years of their prosperity.
+of Government they filled posts of respectability and responsibility on the Diwani side.
+These .were the years of their prosperity.
 The days of adversity were at hand.

-CHAPTER VI
+CHAPTER VI.

-THE HEAVY HAND OF REPRESSION
+THE HEAVY HAND OF REPRESSION.

-He finds his fellow guilty of a skin

-Not coloured like his own; and having pow'r

-T'enforce the wrong, for such a worthy cause

-Dooms and devotes him as a lawful prey.
+He finds his fellow guilty of a skin Not coloured like his own; and having pow'r T'enforce the wrong, for such a worthy cause Dooms and devotes him as a lawful prey.